data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   if `x` is a two-dimensional array, a one-dimensional array containing the diagonal; otherwise, a multi-dimensional array containing the diagonals and whose shape is determined by removing `axis1` and `axis2` and appending a dimension equal to the size of the resulting diagonals.
-Must have the same data type as `x`.
+The returned array must have the same data type as `x`.

 ### <a name="inv" href="#inv">#</a> inv(x, /)